ivan-kleshnin/unredux/docs/reactive-or-what.md

 Telling people you're doing "active programming" you'll make them think you're coding on walks.
 Telling people you're doing "passive programming" you'll evoke "passive smoker" kind of connotations.

-So a think proactive is the best candidate of "non-reactive" so far.
+So a think **proactive** is the best candidate of "non-reactive" so far.

-There is one more good term though and it's **Control**.
+There is one more good term though and it's **control**.
 Being reactive means you give up the control over some situation.
 Because the situation can't be affected, or it's plainly too expensive in terms of resources.
 Being proactive means taking a control.

+## MVC and MVR

 Now let's recall the MVC term.
 There are multiple variations of it struggling to be considered canonical.
 The Model can update the View or the View can be subscribed to the Model yadda yadda.